Greta Gerwig

-Gerwig has had two solo directorial ventures, the coming-of-age films Lady Bird (2017) and Little Women (2019), both of which earned nominations for the Academy Award for Best Picture.
-For the former, she received Academy Award nominations for Best Director and Best Original Screenplay, and for the latter, she was nominated for Best Adapted Screenplay.
+As a solo filmmaker, Gerwig has written and directed coming-of-age films Lady Bird (2017) and Little Women (2019), and the fantasy-comedy Barbie (2023), all of which earned nominations for the Academy Award for Best Picture.
+For Lady Bird, she received Academy Award nominations for Best Director and Best Original Screenplay, and for Little Women, she was nominated for Best Adapted Screenplay.
+Barbie, which she co-wrote with Baumbach, became the only film from a solo female director to gross over a billion dollars worldwide, and earned her a second Academy Award nomination for Best Adapted Screenplay.

-Gerwig was included in the annual Time 100 list of the most influential people in the world in 2018.

-Early life
+Early life and education

 Gerwig was born in Sacramento, California, and grew up in the River Park neighborhood.
-She is the daughter of Christine (née Sauer), an OB-GYN nurse, and Gordon Gerwig, who worked for a credit union on small business loans.
+She is the daughter of Christine, an OB-GYN nurse, and Gordon Gerwig, who worked for a credit union on small business loans.
 She is close to her parents and they make an appearance in Frances Ha as her character's parents.
-She has an older brother, a landscape architect, and a sister, a manager at the Equal Employment Opportunity Commission.
-Gerwig has German, Irish, and English ancestry.
+She has an older brother, a landscape architect; and a sister, a manager at the Equal Employment Opportunity Commission.
+Gerwig has German ancestry.

 Gerwig was raised a Unitarian Universalist.
 She attended St. Francis High School, an all-girls Catholic school in Sacramento, and graduated in 2002.
 She has described herself as having been "an intense child."
-Gerwig showed an early interest in dance and later took up competitive fencing, but had to quit in part due to the high costs.
-She had intended to complete a degree in musical theatre in New York, but ended up graduating from Barnard College with a degree in English and philosophy.
-Outside class, she performed in the Columbia University Varsity Show with her dorm-mate Kate McKinnon, with whom she later made the live-action Barbie movie.
+Gerwig showed an early interest in dance and later took up competitive fencing but had to quit, in part due to the high costs.
+She had intended to complete a degree in musical theater in New York; however, she ended up graduating from Barnard College with a degree in English and philosophy.
+Outside of class, she performed in the Columbia University Varsity Show with her dorm-mate Kate McKinnon, who starred in Gerwig's Barbie (2023).